Ambient Occlusion

 Reflection Occlusion (RO) is a rendering technique used to estimate how much reflected light reaches a surface point.
 In essence, it simulates how exposed each point is towards the reflection vector.

-This technique uses ray tracing to detect whether the fragment is occluded or not.
-We then store the result on an image and darken the reflections in the final image.
+$V(p,r)$ uses ray tracing to detect whether the fragment is occluded or not.
+We then can store the result on an image and darken the reflections in the final render.

 Remember, this technique is view dependent therefore we need to compute it each frame or bake it if we know the camera position and the scene will not be modified.